 “Iced Oatmeal Cookies” was originally published as “Chewy Oatmeal Cookies with Coffee-Flavored Icing” in January of 2010.
 The recipe and pictures have been updated along with a new video showing how to make Iced Oatmeal Cookies in January 2019

-Have you ever wondered what makes a cookie popular?
+What makes a cookie popular?

 If I had a signature cookie, it would probably be Iced Oatmeal Cookies.
 These cookies seem to fly out of the cookie jar.
 Although it’s just my guess, I’m thinking it has something to do with the light coffee-flavored glaze on top.
 Everybody seems to love cookies with frosting on top–or is it just me?!